Elukoye/goals_app/README.md

 ## Environment
 - [ ] Ruby on Rails version  6.0.2.2
 - [ ] Ruby version 2.6.5

-- [ ] ([bootstrap-sass](https://www.rubydoc.info/gems/bootstrap-sass/3.3.6) is a Sass-powered version of Bootstrap 4.3, ready to drop right into your Sass powered applications version 3.3.7
+- [ ] ([bootstrap](https://getbootstrap.com)  Bootstrap 4.3, ready to drop right into your Sass powered applications version 6.0
 - [ ] Puma: A Ruby Web Server Built For Concurrency version 4.1

-- [ ] To get started with tests, install rails-rspec in your Gemfile Explain how to run the automated tests for this system
+- [ ] To get started with tests, install rails-rspec in your Gemfile

 ## Getting started
-- [ ] To get started with the app, clone or download the repo :[Clone the repo] https://github.com/Elukoye/goals_app.git
+- [ ] To get started with the app, clone or download the repo :[Clone the repo](https://github.com/Elukoye/goals_app.git)

 ## Install the gems:
 - [ ] Run bundle install --without production command in your terminal to install the needed gems in your Gemfile